Difference Between Vedic Religion and Hinduism

 The term “Vedic religion” is used to denote the religious traditions and beliefs of the ancient Vedic civilization of India.

-The Vedic religion is a religion practised in India, it’s thought to have been founded in the 1700s, and it’s one of the largest religions in India.
+The Vedic religion is a religion practised in India, thought to have been founded in the 1700s, and it’s one of the largest religions in India.

 Followers believe that the supreme being is the first and original being.
 Everything else is created from it.